AashirRaz/rn-animated-toast/README.md

 ## Features

 - `Easy-to-use API`: Quickly integrate toast messages into your React Native app with a simple and intuitive API.
-- Customizable Appearance: Customize the look and feel of your toasts by configuring properties such as background color, text color, duration, and more.
+- `Customizable Appearance`: Customize the look and feel of your toasts by configuring properties such as background color, text color, duration, and more.
-- Multiple Toast Types: Display different types of toasts, including success, error, warning, or general informative messages.
+- `Multiple Toast Types:` Display different types of toasts, including success, error, warning, or general informative messages.
-- Fully typed with TypeScript
+- `Built with TypeScript`: The entire codebase of the toast package is written in TypeScript, providing improved code maintainability, better developer tooling, and enhanced static type checking.
-- Positioning Options: Choose the position where your toasts appear on the screen, such as top, bottom.
+- `Positioning Options`: Choose the position where your toasts appear on the screen, such as top, bottom.
-- Duration Control: Set the duration for how long the toast message stays visible before automatically dismissing.
+- `Duration Control`: Set the duration for how long the toast message stays visible before automatically dismissing.
-- Lightweight and Performant: Designed to be lightweight and optimized for performance, ensuring smooth operation in your React Native app.
+- `Lightweight and Performant`: Designed to be lightweight and optimized for performance, ensuring smooth operation in your React Native app.

 ## Usage